-During the Year, Ms. Fung has undertaken not less than 15 hours of relevant professional training in accordance with Rule 5.15 of the GEM Listing Rules.
+During the Year, both Ms. Fung and Mr. Cheng have undertaken not less than 15 hours of relevant professional training in accordance with Rule 5.15 of the GEM Listing Rules.

 SHAREHOLDERS' RIGHTS

 The general meetings of the Company provide an opportunity for communication between the shareholder(s) of the Company ("Shareholder(s)") and the Board.
 An annual general meeting of the Company shall be held in each year and at the place as may be determined by the Board.
 Each general meeting, other than an annual general meeting, shall be called an extraordinary general meeting ("EGM").